konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 - Data (Datastores & Datasets)
 - Job (Experiments and Runs)
-- Models
+- Model
-- Environments
+- Environment
 - Component
-- Pipelines
+- Pipeline
-- Endpoints
+- Endpoint

 For more details, please check out [How Azure Machine Learning works: resources and assets (v2)](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-v2?tabs=cli).
 <br/>

 ## Maturity Model with Azure Machine Learning

-In this section, we will explain the details of each level of Maturity Model.
+In this section, we will explain the abstract and the details with Azure Machine Learning technologies in each level of Maturity Model.

 ---

 ### Level 0 : No MLOps

-This is a level to pre-process data manually from data source and train and deploy model interactively and exploratory.
-Data scientists work on a individual basis.
+This is a level to pre-process data manually from data source and train and deploy model interactively and exploratory.Data scientists work on a individual basis to find best model.
+It is also PoC phase in the project.

 There will be reproducibility issues of your machine learning models.
-Assets generated in the platform which is not maintained by the organization and team.
+Assets generated in the platform which is not maintained by the organizations.
 And no test is configured.
 So deployed model is unreliable and not responsible.